 Metric - has the correct metric been used - statutory metric or small sites metric?

 Errors in the metric - make sure the metric calculations are correct.

 Document consistency - make sure information provided is consistent between the various documents required as part of your submission.
-Make sure your BNG proposals and references to the BNG calculation are consistent across any different documents you submit both at the initial application stage and any later stages such as the discharge of the BNG condition through the Biodiversity Gain Plan and Habitat Management and Monitoring Plan.
-Incorrect or inconsistent information will slow down the process of considering your application.
+Make sure your BNG proposals and references to the BNG calculation are consistent across any different documents you submit both at the initial application stage and any later stages such as the discharge of the BNG condition through the Biodiversity Gain Plan and Habitat Management and Monitoring Plan and Biodiversity Gain Plan.
+Incorrect or inconsistent information will slow down the process of considering your application or Biodiversity Gain Plan.